 Data consumption (self-service)

-To be self-service or not to be self-service—that really is the question.
+To be self-service or not to be self-service—that really is the question we have to answer when we’re considering a data mesh vs data lake.

 Where a data lake relies on the data team to operationalize and deliver data to functional teams, a data mesh allows users to abstract away the technical complexity and focus on leveraging data for their individual use cases.